open-contracting/standard/docs/guidance/build.md

 If you want to use OCDS Kit or Flatten Tool, but don't have access to the command line or can't install new software on your computer, you can use [OCDS Toucan](https://toucan.open-contracting.org/), which gives access to these tools through a web browser.

 Re-using tools isn't always easy.
 [Tool Re-Use in Open Contracting: A Primer](https://www.open-contracting.org/resources/tool-re-use-in-open-contracting-a-primer/) is a step-by-step guide to help you determine what you need, evaluate which tool is the right fit, and evaluate whether the right conditions are in place for successful re-use of a tool.

-New tools are continually being authored for publishing OCDS data.
-Please refer to our [Tools Directory](https://www.open-contracting.org/resources/open-contracting-tools-directory/) for a complete list.
 ```

 ## Build your extensions